-Canon is making a bit of a habit of changing the game – and the Canon EOS R3 is the latest example of that.
-For years Canon was rightly accused of being conservative, playing it safe, and never coloring outside the lines when it came to its product lines.
+Canon has made a habit of changing the game recently, and the Canon EOS R3 is the latest example of that.
+For years the manufacturer was rightly regarded as being conservative, playing it safe, and never coloring outside the lines when it came to its product lines.

 The mirrorless revolution changed all that, as Canon could no longer keep releasing by-the-numbers DSLRs when Sony and co were transforming the landscape with cutting-edge mirrorless cameras.
-It took the Canon EOS R5 and Canon EOS R6 to really show that the sleeping giant had awakened, but the Canon EOS R3 takes what was great about those bodies and applies them to a truly professional camera.
+While the Canon EOS R was the company's first true foray into the market, it took the Canon EOS R5 and Canon EOS R6 to show that the sleeping giant had awakened – and the Canon EOS R3 took what was great about those bodies and applied them to a truly professional camera.

-That said, while there are three things I truly love about the camera, there are three things that I definitely don't…
+Out of the three, I've spent the most time with the R3 – and there are three things I truly love about the camera… but three things that I definitely don't.

 Canon EOS R3 – 3 things I love